 Deep learning attempts to model high-level abstractions (features) in data and build strong feature space for the recognition task.
 Neural network with five hidden layers was used and each layer can learn features at a different level of abstraction.
 However, training neural networks with multiple hidden layers was difficult in practice.
 At first, each hidden layer individually was trained in an unsupervised fashion using autoencoders.
 After training the first autoencoder, second autoencoder was trained in a similar way.
 The main difference is that features that were generated from the first autoencoder are used as the training data in the second autoencoder thus decreased the size of the hidden representation, so that the second autoencoder learns an even smaller representation of the input data.
 The original vectors in the training data had 101376 dimensions.
-After passing them through the first encoder, this was reduced to 10000 dimensions.
-After using the second encoder, this was reduced to 1000 dimensions.
+After passing them through the first encoder, this was reduced to 1000 dimensions.
+Likewise at the end, final layer was trained to classify 50 dimensional vectors into different image classes.
 The result for the deep neural network is improved by performing Backpropagation on the whole multilayer network.